camunda-community-hub/spring-zeebe/README.md

 ### Configure different cloud environments

-If you don't connect to the Camunda Cloud production environment you might have to also adjust these two properties:
+If you don't connect to the Camunda Cloud production environment you might have to also adjust these properties:

 ```properties
 zeebe.client.cloud.base-url=zeebe.camunda.io